inivekin/abosa/abosa.typ

-I understand why you withdrew, it's wonderful, but painful too, to leave your prospects just for you, to have you want for naething new.
+I understand why you withdrew, it's wonderful, but painful too, to leave your prospects just for you, to have you want for nothing new.
 If shift of swaying lights can scare, when lanterns carried all alone, know duty to shine you can share,